JZ2803/portfolio/README.md

 * [Acknowledgements](#acknowledgements)

 ## Purpose and Target Audience
-The purpose of this portfolio website is to showcase
+The purpose of this portfolio website is to showcase information about myself as a developer and IT professional in a clear, easy-to-navigate and visually appealing way.

+I utilised concepts and technologies learned in the first two weeks of the course.
+HTML, CSS and use of Flexbox

 ## Technologies Used

 - HTML